 Data Request Portal

-As part of the IN DWD Research, Analysis and Engagement Division, we have regional labor market analysts serving local labor markets throughout Indiana.
+DWD has regional labor market analysts serving local labor markets throughout Indiana.
 Analysts can help you find and use labor market data and fulfill special data requests.
 The regional analysts are especially helpful in answering questions about the labor market in your area.
-They serve professionals and organizations in their areas for WorkOne offices, workforce development councils, nonprofit organizations, higher education, economic developers, businesses and the news media.
+They serve professionals and organizations in their areas for WorkOne offices, workforce development councils, nonprofit organizations, higher education, economic developers, businesses, and the media.